- 1 package white cake mix (regular size)

 - Transfer a third of the batter to a small bowl; beat in brown sugar and remaining flour.
 Stir in chips and pecans.
 Pour into one prepared pan.
 Divide the plain batter between the two remaining pans.

-- Bake at 350° for 20-30 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 20-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For frosting, in a large bowl, cream shortening until fluffy.
 Add the confectioners' sugar, milk, vanilla and maple flavoring; beat until smooth.